-Doing Kanban is pretty straight forward… Create a board to visualize your work, set WIP limits, track your work, describe your process and start flowing cards on this board.
+Doing Kanban is pretty straightforward… Create a board to visualize your work, set WIP limits, track your work, describe your process and start flowing cards on this board.
 But the hidden secret and most important human behavior to adopt in Kanban are to continuously improve collaboratively (Kaizen).
 This is when you move from strictly Doing to Being Kanban.

 The moment you join a Kanban team, your main job function is now to continuously find ways to improve something, anything, everything!

-This can be as simple as improving the columns on your board, refining your explicit policies, helping requesters submit better cards, etc…but it can also include tackling much deeper inefficiencies within your team or organization.
+This can be as simple as improving the columns on your board, refining your explicit policies, helping requesters submit better cards, etc… but it can also include tackling much deeper inefficiencies within your team or organization.

-This is when something that has been done the same way for years, can now be challenged because there is always a better way to do something.
+This is when something that has been done the same way for years can now be challenged because there is always a better way to do something.
 This is also when you need factual data from your board and your experience using this board to propose a better solution.
-This is truly when change finally happens, where the right people doing the actual work, can use their proven expertise to be amazing at what they do.
+This is truly when change finally happens, where the right people doing the actual work can use their proven expertise to be amazing at what they do.

-Now that you understand the 5P, it’s time to also embrace the 3M because these will help you fully develop the culture of Kaizen.
+Now that you understand the 5P, it’s time also to embrace the 3M because these will help you fully develop the culture of Kaizen.

 The most common source of Muda is so obvious, but most of us keep doing them because it’s “normal”.
 For example, communicating mostly by email is not normal.
 It’s a common practice and a great way to communicate, but so many studies have been conducted about the cognitive dissonance we experience when emailing, which creates behaviors that we would never do in person.